mikhailkopev/tinder-react-native/README.md

 | `info3` | string | No | More information of member. | `info3="Beaches, Mountain & Coffee"`|
 | `info4` | string | No | More information of member. | `info4="Last seen: 23h ago"`|

-## Star, Fork, Clone & Contribute

-Feel free to contribute on this repository.
-If my work helps you, please give me back with a star.
-This means a lot to me and keeps me going!